Keurig K50 vs K55

 The Keurig K55

-- Variety in color – black, white, or red
+- The K55 comes in black, white, or red

-- Despite sound-reducing technology, the coffee machine is still noisy.
+- Despite sound-reducing technology, the coffee maker is still noisy.

-Like most Keurig machines, both models enable you to make a fresh cup of coffee in only a few easy steps.
+Like most Keurig machines, both the K50 and K55 enable you to make a fresh cup of coffee in only a few easy steps.

-After plugging in the machine into a power source, fill the water reservoir.
+After plugging in the appliance into a power source, fill the water reservoir.